 - Property crimes like theft or larceny.

-During a criminal records search, you won’t be able to see if they has had any moving violations, like:
+During a criminal records search, you won’t be able to see if they have had any moving violations, like:

 - Other moving violations.